Other Boards And Commissions

 lists of boards:

-- Bipartisan State Board of Elections and Ethics Enforcement: This website has a list of “non-advisory” boards and commissions.
+- State Ethics Commission: This website has a list of “non-advisory” boards and commissions.

-- NC Public Boards Description: This website has a list of boards and commissions for which the Government appoints members.
+- NC Public Boards Description: This website has a list of boards and commissions for which the Governor appoints members.

 - Appointment Reporting: For some boards, the appointing authority has to file a report with the Secretary of State about who is appointed.

-- Occupational Licensing Boards list: This is a list of the boards whose approval is required before a corporation or LLC can be formed by a licensee.
+- Professional Occupational Licensing Boards: This is a list of the boards whose approval is required before a corporation or LLC can be formed by a licensee.

 List of Board members: Each State board may have different qualifications requirements for the members of the board.
 The qualifications are either included in a State law or designated by the appointing authority.
 There is not a single list of all State board members.

-The Bipartisan State Board of Elections and Ethics Enforcement has a list of non-advisory State board members to whom the State Ethics Act applies.
+The State Ethics Commission has a list of non-advisory State board members to whom the State Ethics Act applies.

 There are a number of different laws that may apply to most State boards.
 Here are just a few of those laws: